With us, young people change their attitude to learning; we instill curiosity, empathy and pride.About our impact

 Props, Costume and Personal Belongings

-Coram SSF accepts no responsibility for loss or damage to property during the In-School Workshop or One Night of Shakespeare Performance Day(s), other than that which is covered by the Coram Shakespeare Schools Foundation’s Public Liability Insurance.
+Coram SSF accepts no responsibility for loss or damage to property during the In-School Workshop or Festival Performance Day(s), other than that which is covered by the Coram Shakespeare Schools Foundation’s Public Liability Insurance.

-Coram SSF discourages schools from allowing anything that is dangerous or messy onstage for their One Night of Shakespeare performance.
+Coram SSF discourages schools from allowing anything that is dangerous or messy onstage for their Shakespeare Schools Theatre Festival performance.
 This includes glass, liquids, hazardous materials of any kind, explosives or combustible materials, metal blades, real or replica guns of any kind, and live animals.
-If you are unsure, just check with your Festival Coordinator or Coram SSF.
+If you are unsure, just check with your Coordinator or Coram SSF.

-If you are using recorded music you will require a PPL licence.
+If you are using recorded music, you will require a PPL licence for rehearsals.
+Your use of music in the performance is covered by the theatre’s license.
 Many LAs/LEAs/ELBs will have a PPL licence but schools should check the specific authorisation relating to them, and what is covered by their licence.
 All licences are specific to previously declared requirements.

 Coram SSF Scripts and Repeat Performances

 Copyright of the abridged scripts rests with the Coram Shakespeare Schools Foundation.
-The registration fee only allows a school to perform the abridgement as part of One Night of Shakespeare in 2020.
+The registration fee only allows a school to perform the abridgement as part of Shakespeare Schools Theatre Festival 2021/22.

-The script may not be shared outside school, used in subsequent years, or downloaded for use outside One Night of Shakespeare.
+The script may not be shared outside school, used in subsequent years, or downloaded for use outside Shakespeare Schools Theatre Festival.

 Refunds and Deferrals